SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 With the New UI, you can expect:

-* Unified experience across Operational and Security analytics products
+* Unified experience across Operational and Security analytics products.
-* Accelerated performance, reduced load time, and enhanced caching
+* Accelerated performance, reduced load time, and enhanced caching.
-* Stateful URLs to preserve page states upon re-login
+* Stateful URLs to preserve page states upon re-login.
-* Use-case-based navigation for streamlined feature discovery
+* Use-case-based navigation for streamlined feature discovery.

 [Learn more](/release-notes-service/2024/02/23/ui/)